Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What’s the Difference Between a B.A. and a B.S.?

-On the other hand, a B.S. program emphasizes science, engineering, technology, and math and is more focused on one subject.
-When looking into a B.A. vs. B.S., a student needs to decide what kind of job they want after graduation or what type of graduate program they would like to pursue.
+On the other hand, a B.S. program emphasizes science, engineering, technology, and math, and is more focused on one subject.
+When looking into a B.A. vs. B.S., you’ll want to decide what kind of job or graduate school program you want to pursue after graduation.

-For instance, a student could either earn a B.A. or a B.S. in psychology.
-If they eventually want to go into one-on-one counseling with patients, then they may go after a B.A. degree.
+For instance, if you have a choice of earning either a B.A. or a B.S. in psychology and know you eventually want to go into one-on-one counseling with patients, you may want to choose a B.A. degree.

 Which Degree Is Better?